PostHog/posthog.com/contents/docs/apps/advanced-geoip.md

 ### Who maintains this app?

 This app is maintained by the community.
-If you have issues with the app not functioning as intended, please [raise a bug report](https://github.com/PostHog/posthog/issues/new?assignees=&labels=bug&template=bug_report.md) to let us know!
+If you have issues with the app not functioning as intended, please [raise a bug report](https://github.com/paolodamico/posthog-app-advanced-geoip/issues) to let the maintainer of this app know.

 ### What if I have feedback on this app?